1 / 10

 There’s plenty of room in the front seats of the Toyota C-HR, although if you’re tall you might have to stoop a little getting in to avoid cracking your head off the car’s low roofline.
 Design models add heated front seats with manual lumbar adjustment for the driver, while Excel versions add a heated steering wheel and Orange Edition cars get electrical adjustment for both front seats.

 All fine and dandy but what about the back?
 Well, the news isn’t so good.
-The C-RV’s sloping roofline might make it look like a pretty coupe on stilts but it does nothing good for headroom.
+Measuring 3585mm long and 1795mm wide, the Toyota C-HR's sloping roofline might make it look like a pretty coupe on stilts but it does nothing good for headroom.
 Tall adults will fit, but they’ll feel claustrophobic and the tiny windows give you the sense that you’re peering out of a WW2 pillbox.

 At least there’s room enough for adults legs and feet, plus the middle seat won’t make a third passenger feel uncomfortably perched like they would in other cars like this.
 That said, if you want a car with more space, check out the Skoda Karoq.